kestra-io/docs/content/blogs/2024-03-19-oltp-databases-guide.md

+---
+title: "Choosing the Right OLTP Database for Microservices "
+description: "Everything you need to know on OLTP database for your microservice architecture"
+date: 2024-03-19T12:00:00
+category: Solution
+author:
+  name: Kevin Fleming
+  image: "kfleming"
+image: /blogs/2024-03-18-guide-vector-databases.jpg
+---

 **Context is everything.
 Decisions need context;  effective choices rely on considering all relevant factors.
 For example, a doctor wouldn't prescribe medication solely based on symptoms; they'd need the patient's medical history as context.**